Love Channel

-Love Channel is a 2001 Tamil language romance film directed by R. N. Kumaresan.
+Love Channel is a 2001 Indian Tamil language romance film directed by R. N. Kumaresan.
 The film stars newcomer Eashwar and Monica, with V. S. Raghavan, Rajeev, Rajesh, R. Sundarrajan, Anand and Dhamu playing supporting roles.
 The film, produced by R. Guru Moorthy and K. Sabari Giri, was released on 22 June 2001.

 Plot

 The police Commissioner Arumugam (V.S.
 Raghavan) retires after many years of hard work.
 He has two sons Rajeev (Rajeev) and Ravi (Eashwar).
 Rajeev is married to Parimalam (Sadhana) and they have a teenage daughter.
 Ravi is an MBA graduate and he doesn't want to get married.
 Ravi's family finally find a bride for Ravi, and Rajeswari (Monica) becomes his fiancée but they have not seen each other.
 Later, Ravi finds a job in Germany and he left India.
 During the engagement ceremony, a fight breaks out between the two families and the engagement is eventually cancelled.
 To forget this incident, Rajeswari's grandfather brings Rajeswari to Germany.
 In Germany, Ravi and Rajeswari fall in love with each other.
 What transpires next forms the rest of the story.